 5. What do Parallelism and Orthogonality mean?

-Parallelism means every process operates independently, building its own internal model without merging with others.
+Parallelism means every process operates independently, building its own internal model.
 Orthogonality means no process has direct access to another’s internal states.
 All interactions occur through the shared Causation Domain.
-These principles highlight the fundamental independence of individual processes while showing that influence occurs indirectly through the external world.
+These principles make clear why processes stay separate while still influencing each other.

-6. What role does Incoherence play in Natural Reality?
+6. What role does Incoherence play?

 7. How do processes interact if they can’t directly share internal states?